NATIONAL PEANUT DAY | SEPTEMBER 13

 Many of the peanut discoveries Dr. Carver made 100 years ago are still being used today.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL PEANUT DAY

 Explore the world of the peanut and crack open some for a healthful snack.
 Use #NationalPeanutDay to post on social media.
 You can also discover more tasty nuts by reading 9 Delicious Nuts from Around the World.

-Within our research, we were unable to find the creator of National Peanut Day.
+We were unable to find the creator of National Peanut Day.